DirSync Pro: Features

 DirSync Pro has a schedule engine with many options to schedule synchronization tasks, e.g. every minute, hourly, daily, weekly, and monthly.
-DirSync Pro has many logging facilities to create detailed logs per job, per jobset, or globally.
+DirSync Pro has many logging facilities to create detailed logs per job, per job set, or globally.

 DirSync Pro preserves (synchronizes) DOS file attributes, POSIX file permissions and ownerships and supports symbolic links.

 Reception

 Linux.com rated the utility positively, saying that "it makes defining a bidirectional sync as simple as picking two directories".
 Likewise, freshmeat calls it a "powerful, easy-to-configure tool to synchronize the contents of one directory with another".